DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 ##### Using an index

-Note: Here, "_index_" refers to one of the values in the `INDEX` field of the table MIB definition.
+Important: "_index_" refers to one digit of the index part of the OID.
+Example, if the column OID is `1.2.3.1.2` and the row OID is `1.2.3.1.2.7.8.9`, the full index is `7.8.9`.
+In this example, when using `index: 1`, we will refer to `7`, `index: 2` will refer to `8`, and so on.

 ```yaml
 metrics: